7 Best Travel Clothes: Apparel Tips for Long-Haul Flights

 Best Travel Clothing for Men

 When travelling a short distance, it’s more convenient for businessmen to travel in their formal work clothes.
 However, for the majority, wearing a suit for a long-haul flight is incredibly unappealing.
+Especially during delayed flights it can be very uncomfortable if you have to wait around in your suit.
+The delayed flight compensation might help, but there is no need not to be comfy on the go.

 So how does one strike a balance between corporate guru and campus resident?